Fields of Study: Medieval Europe, Social, Gender, Sexuality, and Women, Religion

 Office: Zulauf 607

 Education: Ph.D., University of Virginia, 2003

-My undergraduate teaching interests encompass the Middle Ages and Late Antiquity, the social history of the European Middle Ages, and the history of women, gender, childhood, and family from antiquity to the modern era.
+In addition to teaching Western Civilization to 1500, I teach a variety of classes about the Middle Ages at the undergraduate level.
+My specific teaching interests include the Carolingian world, the social history of the European Middle Ages, and the history of women, gender, childhood, and family.
 In addition to teaching history classes, I regularly teach two interdisciplinary courses in medieval studies.
-At the graduate level, my teaching interests focus upon the Middle Ages, especially western Europe in the early Middle Ages; women and gender; childhood; the history of Christianity; and the historical use of material culture.
+At the graduate level, my teaching interests focus upon western Europe in the early Middle Ages; women and gender; childhood; the history of Christianity; and the historical use of material culture.

 Co-Director, Medieval Studies Program